NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Applications of NeRF and adjacent methods pre-Gaussian Splatting

 \subsection{Surface Reconstruction}

-The scene geometry of NeRF model is implicit and hidden inside the neural networks.
-However, for certain applications, more explicit representations, such as 3D mesh are desired.
+The scene geometry of the NeRF model is implicit and hidden inside the neural networks.
+However, for certain applications, more explicit representations, such as 3D mesh, are desired.
 For the baseline NeRF, it is possible to extract a rough geometry by evaluating and thresholding the density MLP.
 The methods introduced in this subsection used innovative scene representation strategies that change the fundamental behavior of the density MLP.
+Strictly speaking, these methods are not NeRF and are instead categorized as general neural fields.
+Post-Gaussian Splatting, authors tend to emphasize this difference.

-\textbf{UNISURF} \cite{2021unisurf} (April 2021) reconstructed scene surfaces by replacing the alpha value $a_i$ at the i-th sample point used in the discretized volume rendering equation, given by (\ref{eq:alpha}), with a discrete occupancy function $o(\mathbf{x}) = 1$ in occupied space, and $o(\mathbf{x}) = 0$ in free space.
-This occupancy function was also computed by an MLP, and essentially replaced the volume density.
+\textbf{UNISURF} (April 2021) \cite{2021unisurf} reconstructed scene surfaces by replacing the alpha value $a_i$ at the i-th sample point used in the discretized volume rendering equation, given by Eq. (\ref{eq:alpha}), with a discrete occupancy function $o(\mathbf{x}) = 1$ in occupied space, and $o(\mathbf{x}) = 0$ in free space.
+This occupancy function was also computed by an MLP and essentially replaced the volume density.
 Surfaces were then retrieved via root-finding along rays.
-UNISURF outperformed benchmark methods including using density threshold in baseline NeRF models, as well as IDR \cite{2020IDR}.
-The occupancy MLP can be used to define an explicit surface geometry for the scene.
-A recent workshop by Tesla \cite{tesla_WAD_22} showed that autonomous driving module's 3D understanding is driven by one such NeRF-like occupancy network.
+UNISURF outperformed benchmark methods, including using a density threshold in baseline NeRF models, as well as IDR \cite{2020IDR}.
+The occupancy MLP was used to define an explicit surface geometry for the scene.
+A recent presentation workshop by Tesla \cite{tesla_WAD_22} showed that the autonomous driving module's 3D understanding was driven by one such NeRF-like occupancy network.

-Signed distance functions (SDF) give the signed distance of a 3D point to the surface(s) they define (i.e., negative distance if inside an object, positive distance if outside).
-They are often used in computer graphics to define surfaces which are the zero set of the function.
-SDF can be used for surface reconstruction via root-finding, and can be used to define entire scene geometries.

 The \textbf{Neural Surface (NeuS)} \cite{2021neus} (June 2021) model performed volume rendering like the baseline NeRF model.
-However it used signed distance functions to define scene geometries.
-It replaces the density outputting portion of the MLP with an MLP which outputs the signed distance function value.
-The density $\rho(t)$ which replaced $\sigma(t)$ in the volume rendering equation (\ref{eq:ray}) was then constructed as
+However, it used signed distance functions to define scene geometries.
+It replaced the density-outputting MLP an MLP that outputs the signed distance function value.
+The density $\rho(t)$, which replaced $\sigma(t)$ in the volume rendering equation Eq. (\ref{eq:ray}), was then constructed as